Rajeshwarantask/job-app/README.md

 - **Transparent Processing**: Clear indication of what data is used
 - **Easy Revocation**: One-click disconnect and data deletion

-## 🚀 Production Deployment

-### Google OAuth Verification
-For production use with more than 100 users:
-1. Submit your app for OAuth verification
-2. Provide privacy policy and terms of service
-3. Complete security assessment
-4. Demonstrate secure data handling

-### Scaling Considerations
-- **Rate Limiting**: Respect Gmail API quotas
-- **Caching**: Implement Redis for processed email IDs
-- **Background Jobs**: Use queue systems for email processing
-- **Monitoring**: Implement comprehensive logging and alerting

 ## 📈 Analytics & Insights

 The system provides detailed analytics: